Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 #### "Delete Pool Member from Environment Variables" Request

+This request will delete a pool member from a pool.
+The pool and it's remaining members are otherwise unchanged.

 The inputs and outputs of the request are explained below:

-Note, this doesn't currently work, it doesn't have the pool member ID from a node look up.
-This is a known issue.

 Inputs: